Noah-Parsons/dsl-compiler-physical-abstractions/README.md

 Host full engine and interface on GitHub.
 Create project site with runnable examples, interactive visualizations, and documentation

-Target Applications:

-Formal modeling of physical systems

-Physics-aware compilers and symbolic engines

-Automatic derivation of physical consequences from axioms

-Categorical reasoning in physics and computation

-Educational tools and research instrumentation
+Target Applications: Formal modeling of physical systems, Physics-aware compilers and symbolic engines, Automatic derivation of physical consequences from axioms, Categorical reasoning in physics and computation, Educational tools and research instrumentation

-Repository Structure
-.
-├── enhanced_phase_1_1_dsl_compiler.py   # Main compiler source file
-├── README.md                            # Project documentation
-License
-This project is released under the MIT License.
-See the LICENSE file for details.

 Contact
 For collaboration, feedback, or research inquiries, please open an issue or contact the repository maintainer.